 Blue Line Arts

 This not-for-profit membership organization has been a valuable community resource for more than 40 years.
 Its main gallery features group and individual exhibitions with local, regional and national representation.
-Its Children's Gallery and annual Family Arts Festival provide ongoing opportunities for children.
+Its Children's Gallery provides ongoing art opportunities for children.
 Blue Line Art's tours transport residents to cultural events throughout the West Coast.

 405 Vernon St., Roseville, CA 95678